FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Close the topic=Click this button in the forum to close a topic.

-Report a user=The header on this page (http://lichess.org/report).
+Report a user=Appears as a heading for this form (http://lichess.org/report).
 Use this form to report a user.

 User=To report a user, you need to write their name in this field (http://lichess.org/report).

 Reason=Choose a reason for reporting a user (http://lichess.org/report).

-What's the matter?=Default choice in dropdown that describes the options to choose from (http://lichess.org/report).
+What's the matter?=Default choice in drop-down menu that describes the options to choose from (http://lichess.org/report).

 Cheat=Choose this option if a user cheated.
-Appears in the reason dropdown on the page (http://lichess.org/report).
+Appears in the drop-down menu for reasons in the report form (http://lichess.org/report).

 Insult=Choose this option if a user insulted you.
-Appears in the reason dropdown on the page (http://lichess.org/report).
+Appears in the drop-down menu for reasons in the report form (http://lichess.org/report).

 Troll=Choose this option if a user is trolling.
-Appears in the reason dropdown on the page (http://lichess.org/report).
+Appears in the dropdown menu for reasons in the report form (http://lichess.org/report).

 Other=Choose this option if you have another reason than the ones in the dropdown list.
-Appears in the reason dropdown on the page (http://lichess.org/report).
+Appears in the drop-down menu for reasons in the report form(http://lichess.org/report).

 Paste the link to the game(s) and explain what is wrong about this user behavior.=Appears under the description box on the page for reporting a user (http://lichess.org/report).

 by %s=The %s is the username of the poster in the forum.
-This is used in the 'Last post' column (http://sv.lichess.org/forum/general-chess-discussion).
+This is used in the 'Last post' column (http://lichess.org/forum/general-chess-discussion).

 This topic is now closed.=This sentence appears in the forum when a topic is closed.

 Theming=Clicking this opens a menu that allows you to change the colour or texture of the chess board.
-This button that looks like an eye appears on the top bar in all the pages and it says "Theming" when you hover it.
+This button that looks like an eye appears on the top bar in all the pages and it says "Theming" when you hover over it.

-Donate=Click this button (at the bottom of any page) to make a donation.
+Donate=Click this button (at the bottom of all pages) to make a donation.

-Blog=Appears in the bottom left of any page and redirects you to the blog.
+Blog=Appears in the bottom left of any page and links to the blog.

 Map=Appears in the bottom left of any page and redirects you to the world map where you can see real time chess moves. (http://lichess.org/world-map)

-Real time world map of chess moves=This sentence appears when you hover over "Map" at the bottom left on any page.
+Real time world map of chess moves=This sentence appears when you hover over "Map" on the bottom left of any page.
+The link leads to http://lichess.org/world-map

-Questions & Answers=Appears when you hover over "Q&A" at the bottom left on any page.
+Questions & Answers=Appears when you hover over "Q&A" (http://lichess.org/qa) at the bottom left on any page.
+Translate freely.
+If you cannot find a good translation, consider leaving this untranslated so another speaker of your language can look at it.

 Notes=Appears on the left side while playing a game.
-Click this to type your private notes.
+You can type your private notes on the game in this tab.

-Type private notes here=Appears in the "Notes" box on the left side while playing a game.
-Click in the box to type your private notes.
+Type private notes here=Click in the box to type your private notes.
+This is the placeholder text (greyed-out text that disappears when you click) for the "Notes" box on the left side while playing a game.
+Please use a verb and active voice to address the user in this sentence

-Game display=The title on your account preferences page where you can change your game design (http://lichess.org/account/preferences).
+Game display=The title on your account preferences page where you can change how the board and pieces are displayed, among other things (http://lichess.org/account/preferences).

 Piece animation=Here you can change the speed of your piece animation or select none (http://lichess.org/account/preferences).

-Material difference=Choose if you want to see the material difference while playing a game. (http://lichess.org/account/preferences).
+Material difference=Choose if you want to see the difference in material while playing a game. (http://lichess.org/account/preferences).